Norfork Lake Fishing Report: At-a-Glance Conditions (April, 2026)

 Just clear conditions, real patterns, and what’s actually working on the water right now.

-👁️ Water Clarity 4–6 ft Main lake: Clear
+👁️ Water Clarity 4–6 ft Main lake: Crystal clear

 Projected based on spring seasonal averages and USACE inflow patterns.

-Analyst Note: Expect minimal generation during morning hours.
-Significant water release is projected for mid-week (Tuesday/Friday), which usually triggers a strong bite near the dam.
+Analyst Note: Expect minimal generation during morning hours this week.
+Mid-week pulses are projected to manage spring runoff, which typically triggers a strong bite near the dam.

 Live Windy.com – Henderson, AR